TengoCharlie/Angular-TUT/README.md

 # Angular

-## Toggle Element
+## TODO list

-- Make HTMl Element and button
-- Define and apply property
-- Update property for toggle
+- Input box add task
+- On click event task id and name added to an array
+- onclick the value of task field is empty
+- then display the value of task in the list